 It is also important to consider the size of the quiltings lines you desire.
 This is again a function and design decision, think about the look you want and the function of the item.
 Quilting lines closer together will provide more structure than those further apart.

 Generally speaking the smallest quilting lines we use are 1/4″ (5mm), and the largest (we commonly use) are 1 1/2″ (4cm).
 However we have completed larger quilting lines for large projects, such as tote bags and garments.

 Draw the next quilting line the chosen distance from the first line, onto the fabric.
 Use a ruler to measure this, the ruler we are working with in the images will allow you to line up the previously drawn line with the measurements on the ruler.
 This will provide a quick and easy method to draw lines the desired distance apart.

 Complete all of the quilting lines in this direction.

 How to draw quilting lines in the opposite direction?

 To complete quilting lines in the opposite direction position the ruler so that the measurement markings on the ruler are parallel to the original lines.
 Ideally you want to draw squares with the quilting lines, (it doesn’t matter where you begin on the fabric).

 TIP: If you are planning on completing lots of quilting I would recommend purchasing a similar ruler, they are very reasonable and we use them for everything in the studio; from pattern cutting to quilting.

-If you are struggling to mark the quilting lines onto your fabric, check out our corresponding YouTube tutorial.
+If you are struggling to mark the quilting lines onto your fabric, check out our corresponding YouTube tutorial: How To: Quilt Fabric.